tinobragaa/mils-kitchen/README.md

 Responsive test on multiple devices
 The following devices were used to ensure the site was responsive:

+- Ipad Pro
+- Galaxy S20
 - Macbook Pro
+- Iphone 13 Pro
 - Iphone 14 Pro Max
-- Iphone 13 Pro
-- Ipad Pro
-- Galaxy S20
 - Notebook Acer Predator Helios 300

 # Bugs
-The Nu HTML Checker (W3C) is used to validate HTML documents.
-The only Error indicated that "div" s not allowed as child of element "ul."
-I decided to maintain this because when applied to the "li" element the effect doesn't work as intended.

-Bug: A white bar appeared on the right side of the screen on responsive tests when under 400px
+Bug: A white bar appeared on the right side of the screen on responsive tests when under 400px.
-Fix: The padding of certain elements were larger than the page.
-The width was changed to a % number.
+Fix: The width of certain elements were set in non responsive way through a fixed width (px).
+The width was changed to %.

 Bug: The sticky navigation bar wasn't working.
-Fix: Added a container wrapping all the others.
+Fix: Added a container element wrapping all the others.

-Bug: The HTML validation indicated that "div" s not allowed as child of element "ul."
-Fix: I applied the class on the li instead.

 # Deployment